 This Broccolini Salad with Quinoa & Papaya is a delicious, super quick and easy dish you can enjoy as a light lunch.
-I find a combination of fruit and vegetables adds flavour and texture to salads as well as makes for a more appealing dish, especially if it includes both raw and cooked ingredients, as in this salad.
+I find a combination of fruit and vegetables in a salad makes for a more appealing dish.
+Especially if it includes both raw as well as cooked ingredients, as does this salad.

-Tenderstem broccoli is a wonderfully versatile vegetable, equally tasty in stews, as a side dish or in a salad.
-I prefer it to ordinary broccoli as it doesn’t require much chopping, can be steamed or boiled in under 5 minutes (which makes it very convenient), and also because it’s a little sweeter – broccoli’s sweetness is in the stalk and tenderstem broccoli has got stalk in abundance.
+Broccolini (also called tenderstem broccoli) is a wonderfully versatile vegetable, equally tasty in stews, as a side dish or in salads.
+It doesn’t require chopping and can be steamed or boiled whole in under 5 minutes (it cooks quicker than ordinary broccoli).
+It’s also a little sweeter than ordinary broccoli.
+Broccoli’s sweetness is in the stalk and broccolini has got stalk in abundance.